10sukhiay/FCP_NYKO/README.md

 # Simulating the airborne transmission of coronavirus for a network of rooms

+### Authors
+Oscar Bond
+Kaelan Melville
+Yazad Sukhia
-### Oscar Bond, Kaelan Melville, Yazad Sukhia, Nathan Wooster
+Nathan Wooster

 ### Description